What ‘On Killing’ Can Teach Us About Mass Shootings

-Open Road Media sponsored this article.
+Open Road Media sponsored this article on July 13, 2016.

 Dave Grossman’s 1996 book On Killing is a landmark and studied account of how — and why — human beings have inhibitions toward killing others, and how the U.S. military turned its soldiers into far more lethal killers with intense conditioning following World War II.